If you subdivide and then sell off a part of your existing section, you only need to pay tax in certain circumstances.

-The tax rules around the sale of subdivided and developed sections are complex, and it’s always a good idea to seek advice from a tax advisor to make sure you’re getting it right.
+The tax rules around the sale of subdivided and developed sections are complex.
+We recommend you speak with a tax advisor to make sure you’re getting it right.

-If you're a dealer, developer or builder you are liable to pay tax on the profit of any property you sell which is part of your property or building business.
+If you're a dealer, developer or builder, you must pay tax on the profit of any property you sell that is part of your property or building business.

-If you decide to leave the property business you may still own some properties.
+If you decide to leave the property business, you may still own some properties.
 If you sell these properties within 10 years of buying them, any profit you make is taxable.
 This is the 10-year rule.

-If you're associated with someone in the property industry - you're an associated person.
-This means you may have to pay tax on all or some of your property transactions, even if you're not personally a property dealer, developer or builder.
+The same rules apply if you're associated with someone in the property industry.
+This means you may have to pay tax on some or all of your property sales or transfers, even if you're not personally a property dealer, developer or builder.